-Table 2 shows that transformational leadership can explain 22.3% of the variance in employee engagement.
-The combined effects of transformational leadership and employee engagement can explain 51.3% of service quality variance.
-Finally, the combined effects of transformational leadership, employee engagement, and service quality can explain 48.8% of the financial performance variance.
-In addition to the coefficient of determination, the model can exhibit predictive relevance for each of the endogenous constructs in which the \mathbf{Q}^2 value must be more than zero.
-The value of Q^2 can be calculated using the following formula:
+Table 2 shows that transformational leadership can explain 22.3% of variance in employee engagement.
+The combined effects of transformational leadership and employee engagement can explain 51.3% of variance in service quality.
+Finally, the combined effects of transformational leadership, employee engagement, and service quality can explain 48.8% of variance in financial performance.
+In addition to coefficient of determination, the model can exhibit predictive relevance for each of the endogenous construct in which the Q2 value must be more than zero.
+The value of Q2 can be calculated using the following formula:

-$$Q^2 = 1 - (1 - 0.223) (1 - 0.513) (1 - 0.488) = 0,8062$$
+$$Q^2 = 1 - (1 - 0.223) (1 - 0.513) (1 - 0.488)$$

-From the above calculation result, the value of Q^2 is 0.8062, which means that the structural model can explain 81% of the phenomena variance.
+From the result of the above calculation, the value of Q2 is 0.8062, which means that the structural model can explain 81% of the phenomena variance.
 The remaining 19% is caused by other factors, which was not explored in this research.

-4.1.
 Hypotheses Testing

 The significance testing of the relationships between constructs was derived using the bootstrapping procedure.
 This was done to test the research hypotheses, resulting in path coefficients testing for the direct effects.
 Commonly used critical values for the significance testing of the hypothesized relationships are 1.65 (significance level = 10%), 1.96 (significance level = 5%), and 2.57 (significance level = 1%).
-The generally accepted significance level is 5%, while the 10% significance level is often accepted in the exploratory research phase.
+The generally accepted significance level is 5%, while the 10% significance level is often accepted in the exploratory phase of a research.
 As for the P-value, it has to be less than 0.10 (P < 0.10), 0.05 (P < 0.05) and 0.001 (P < 0.001) for the effect to be significant at the level of confidence of 90%, 95% and 99%, respectively.